carbonext-tech/api-b2b-docs/docs/main-concepts/invoices.md

 }
 ```

-Or if you have a specific time interval, you can declare in the `ordersCreatedTo` attribute.
-It also works without the `ordersCreatedFrom`, this way an invoice is created for all orders created before the date described.
+Lastly, if you have a specific time interval, you can declare in the `ordersCreatedTo` attribute.
+It also works without the `ordersCreatedFrom`, this way an invoice is generated for all orders created before the date described.

 ```javascript
 curl 'https://api-b2b.carbonext.com.br/v1/invoices' \